 Great way to do ya chops.
 Wasabi mash is beaut.

-Key to the stickiness of the chops is lots of basting.
-And keep adding water so the meat stays moist.
+The key to the stickiness of the chops is lots of basting, and to keep adding water so the meat stays moist.

 COOKING TIME (INCLUDES PREPARATION TIME): 40 MINUTES

 4 Pork Chops - £2.24